 Tips for great guest blogging

-You can write about anything so consider travel, news, beauty, fashion or even gardening websites.
+You can write about anything, so consider travel, news, beauty, fashion, or even gardening websites.

-Write content that is engaging, informative, entertaining and easy to read.
+Write content that is engaging, informative, entertaining, and easy to read.

-But if you want to go directly to your potential readers and save time, send them to straight to your book listing on Amazon.
+But if you want to go directly to your potential readers and save time, send them straight to your book sales page on Amazon.

-If you only have a small social media footprint, are you driving your connections crazy with your free book posts?
+If you only have a small social media footprint, are you annoying your connections with all your free book posts?

 Online conversion rates are very low.
-This means you need thousands upon thousands of people to see your book to start selling copies.
+This means you need thousands upon thousands of people to see your book if you want to sell books on Amazon.

 The best way to gain access to this many people is to use a professional book promotion service.
 In fact, using two or three is advisable.

-Reedsy has a comprehensive list of book promotion services so it’s a good place to start your research.
+Reedsy has a comprehensive list of book promotion services, so it’s a good place to start your research.

 If your goal is to save time, look for promotion sites that can do all the grunt work for you.
 Also, check to make sure you are getting very good reach for your money.

 Make your decision based on how many people your promotions can potentially reach for the money you plan to invest.

 The advantage of paying for reliable book marketing is that once you have arranged it, you can get on with what you do best.

 You will have much more writing time and spend far less time online being a bookseller.

-Then while you are writing, book buyers will be busily clicking your book links.
+Then, while you are writing, book buyers will be busily clicking your book links.